Today's Signal

 Rafael López Aliaga

-Rafael López Aliaga is ahead at 45% with Alfonso López Chau at 24%, but the race is far from settled.
+Rafael López Aliaga is ahead at 40% with Keiko Fujimori at 16%, but the race is far from settled.

 0%